 The Natural Capital criteria

 Rule 2.1 of the Natural Capital Fund Rules sets out a requirement that the objectives of a Natural Capital Fund must include seeking a return for investors whilst either making a positive contribution or significantly reducing harm to the natural world.
 Under the rule, those objectives must align with either:

-- The United Nations Convention on Biological Diversity’s Post-2020 Global Biodiversity Framework’s 2030 Action Targets;
+- The targets set out in the United Nations Convention on Biological Diversity’s Kunming-Montreal Global Biodiversity Framework;

 - The United Nations Sustainable Development Goals 12-15; or